Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 For multiband raster data the user has to decide which bands he wishes to sample (several bands at once are possible).
 For vector the attributes have to be selected - again it is possible to include all attributes.
 The number of resulting records is identical to the number of input points and for each vector layer only one geometry (feature) is taken into account, that is the last one in the processing, i.e. the one with the highest id.
 Therefore the point sampling tool can not be used for obtaining complete and fully controlled values form vector layers with several overlaying geometries.
 The latter could for example be the case for layers with overlaying buffers of sites or geographical feature that partly overlay each other.

-Two of the reviewers used the tool in their research and teaching (Klammt 2015; Schmidt 20##). for this task in her master's thesis.
+Two of the reviewers used the tool in their research and teaching (Klammt 2015; Schmidt 2016).

 <!--- * :bangbang:**Is the claim to be able to answer a certain scientific question with the chosen workflow correct?**